Performance-Carbon Trade-Offs across Architectural Biases in Shear Flow Forecasting: Discussions

 Several key points follow from these results.
 First, model selection cannot be based on efficacy alone, as models with similar predictive accuracy can differ substantially in carbon emissions.
-Second, once both training and inference costs are accounted for, identifying a single “best” model becomes less straightforward, as illustrated by the incompressible shear flow experiment.
+Second, once both training and inference costs are accounted for, identifying a single “best” model becomes less straightforward.
 A model with a small carbon footprint during training may be unsuitable in deployment, making carbon-aware evaluation across the full lifecycle essential.

 The implications extend well beyond our test-bed.
 Many scientific and engineering problems are governed by well-understood structures, and overlooking them is wasteful.
-At the same time, tailoring models too closely to the specific physics can limit applicability and can be challenging for complex systems.
-This motivates the development of general-purpose models such as FNOs and FM, which allow physics priors to be incorporated more easily while retaining flexibility across tasks.
-However, as demonstrated by FM, alignment with the underlying physics does not guarantee carbon efficiency.
-Physics should not be incorporated at any cost, but only where it provides clear benefits in terms of predictive performance or carbon efficiency.
-While our discussion centres on physics-inductive biases, the same logic extends to other forms of prior knowledge: any regularising bias that constrains the learning task appropriately can potentially offer similar trade-offs between efficacy and efficiency.
+At the same time, tailoring models too closely to the specific physics can limit applicability and can be challenging for complex systems (e.g., PINNs).
+This motivates the development of general-purpose models such as FNOs, which allow physics priors to be incorporated more easily while retaining flexibility across tasks.
+However, alignment with the underlying physics does not guarantee carbon efficiency.
+Physics should not be incorporated at {\em any cost}, but only where it provides clear benefits in terms of predictive performance or carbon efficiency.
+While our work centres on physics-inductive biases, the same logic extends to other forms of prior knowledge: any regularising bias that constrains the learning task appropriately can potentially offer similar trade-offs between efficacy and efficiency. \looseness=-1

 Ultimately, our results argue for a shift in mindset.
-Progress in ML should not be equated with ever-larger datasets, models, and compute budgets, but rather evaluated in terms of the value gained relative to the cost incurred.
+Progress in ML should not be equated with ever-larger datasets, models, and compute budgets, but rather evaluated in terms of the value gained relative to the cost incurred~\cite{wilson2026hyper}.
 Learning everything from data while ignoring domain knowledge reflects an abundance mindset, in which resources are treated as unlimited.
 A more sustainable alternative is to exploit what we already know by embedding this knowledge into models.
-Trading carbon for physics offers a principled path towards architectures that leverage prior knowledge, reduce reliance on brute-force compute, and achieve more favourable efficacy-efficiency trade-offs.
+This work offers a step towards understanding how prior knowledge shapes the efficacy-efficiency trade-offs, and argues for evaluating these explicitly. \looseness=-1